Arcain02/Mind-or-Body/README.md

 # Mind-or-Body
- A game created for the game jam "Future Inspire Jame #4" in Godot 4.1.3 https://arcain02.itch.io/mind-or-body
+ A game created for the game jam "Future Inspire Jam #4" in Godot 4.1.3 https://arcain02.itch.io/mind-or-body

 Controls: Everything can be controlled via left clicking with your mouse.